 All through Advent, and during the 12 days of Christmas it is meant to celebrate a breakthrough in mining and positive events celebrated at the year’s end.
 This Candle Arch is a must in most southern homes in Saxony and during the winter season.

-The popularity has spread beyond the Ore Mountains to many homes in other parts of Germany, and abroad.
+The popularity of the Schwibbogen Candle Arch has spread beyond the Ore Mountains to many homes in other parts of Germany, and abroad

 The Candle Arches or Schwibbögen have a deep tradition in the Ore Mountains.
 They should reflect peace and contemplation.
 And that is exactly what the Ore Mountains, Germany and the world need now